Maryann Mahaffey Memorial Campaign

 Save the Date

-We also encourage friends and community leaders to Save the Date of December 12, 2019 from 5 to 9 pm for a joint event with the Wayne State University School of Social Work and the Walter P. Reuther Library.
+We also encourage friends and community leaders to join us in Spring 2020 for a joint event with the Wayne State University School of Social Work and the Walter P. Reuther Library.
 This event will bring together the Detroit/WSU community, social workers, former students, union members, peace/justice activists and everyone inspired by Maryann to view parts of the newly acquired Reuther collection of her papers and hear from a community activist keynote speaker.
+Additional details are forthcoming.